vishnuchalla/CSC-510-HW1-Fall22-G41/CONTRIBUTING.md

 ## Reporting Bugs

 This section guides you through submitting a bug report for CSC-510-HW1-Fall22-G41.
-Following these guidelines helps maintainers and the community understand your report, reproduce the behaviour and find related reports.
+Following these guidelines helps the authors and the community understand your report, reproduce the behaviour and find related reports.

 Before submitting a bug report perform a search to see if the problem has been reported previously.